AJ Styles Has Retired

 AJ Styles Retirement FAQ

-Styles confirmed on The Undertaker's "Six Feet Under" podcast in early January 2026 that his WWE contract expires at year's end and he has no intention to re-sign [1].
+Styles confirmed on The Undertaker's "Six Feet Under" podcast in early January 2026 that his WWE contract expires at year's end and he had no intention to re-sign [1].
 He stated retirement is "the opportunity to go out on your own terms, not because of injury but standing on your own two feet."

-AJ Styles has held major world titles across three promotions: 2x WWE Champion (including a 371-day reign), 2x IWGP Heavyweight Champion in NJPW, and 5x World Heavyweight Champion in TNA (3 NWA, 2 TNA titles).
+AJ Styles held major world titles across three promotions: 2x WWE Champion (including a 371-day reign), 2x IWGP Heavyweight Champion in NJPW, and 5x World Heavyweight Champion in TNA (3 NWA, 2 TNA titles).

 John Cena called AJ Styles "the best to ever do it" in December 2025, explicitly placing him above even Shawn Michaels [2].
 Styles won PWI Wrestler of the Year three consecutive times (2016-2018), tying Ric Flair's record, and was named PWI Wrestler of the Decade in 2020.